librato/api-docs/source/includes/_metrics.md

 -X PUT \
 'https://metrics-api.librato.com/v1/metrics/librato.cpu.percent.used'
 ```
+Metrics can be created without submitting a measurement value using a PUT to the `/metrics` endpoint.

-Metrics are also automatically created by POSTing a measurement for the first time.
+Metrics are automatically created by POSTing a measurement for the first time.
 See [Create a Measurement](#create-a-measurement).

 ### Creating Persisted Composite Metrics